uoziod/chrome-soundcloud-scrobbler/README.md

 Chrome SoundCloud Scrobbler
 ===========================

-[Chrome Extension](https://chrome.google.com/webstore/detail/soundcloud-scrobbler/egbaojncijacajndhncghmjeielgocjd) that submits to Last.fm playing in SoundCloud music.
-Any participation is encouraged!
+[Chrome Extension](https://chrome.google.com/webstore/detail/soundcloud-scrobbler/egbaojncijacajndhncghmjeielgocjd) that submits to Last.fm music from SoundCloud.
+Your participation is very appreciated!

 If you have any feature request or want to submit a bug [use this section please](https://github.com/uoziod/chrome-soundcloud-scrobbler/issues).